Dwight Twilley: The Dwight Twilley Band

 Twilley and Phil Seymour met in Tulsa in 1967 at a theater where they had gone to see The Beatles' A Hard Day's Night, and soon began writing songs and recording together.
 They continued their partnership over the next several years under the band name Oister.
 Twilley wrote all the songs and played guitar and piano, Seymour played drums and bass, and both sang leads and harmonies.
 Later, guitarist Bill Pitcock IV played lead guitar on most of their tracks.

 Twilley and Seymour eventually decided to leave Tulsa and try to be discovered in Memphis, Tennessee.
 By sheer chance, the first recording studio that they wandered into was Sun Studio, where they met, according to Twilley, "some guy named Phillips."
 After listening to a cassette of their folk/pop/country blend, Jerry Phillips (son of Sun founder Sam Phillips) referred them to the Tupelo, Mississippi studio of former Sun artist Ray Harris, whom both Twilley and Seymour credited for introducing them to rockabilly and adding a harder edge to their sound.

 Ultimately, Twilley and Seymour left Tulsa and went to Los Angeles in 1974 to find a label, where they signed with Shelter Records, a label with offices in Los Angeles and Tulsa that was co-owned by Denny Cordell and Tulsa's Leon Russell.
-Cordell promptly changed the group's name from Oister to the Dwight Twilley Band, which set the seeds for future problems arising from Seymour's anonymity in the partnership.
-Because of Shelter's Tulsa headquarters, they were able to self-produce many songs in their hometown, recording at the historic The Church Studio.
-They recorded "I'm on Fire" in one night at The Church Studio.
+Cordell promptly changed the group's name from Oister to the Dwight Twilley Band, which sowed the seeds for future problems arising from Seymour's anonymity in the partnership.
+Because of Shelter's Tulsa headquarters, they were able to self-produce many songs in their hometown, recording at The Church Studio.
+They recorded "I'm on Fire" in one night at the historic studio.

-One of those songs, "I'm on Fire", became their debut single and reached #16 on the Billboard charts in 1975 with relatively little promotion, largely because the band was in England recording its first album, tentatively called Fire, with producer Robin Cable at Trident Studios.
-The photos used on the single's picture sleeve were low quality from a photo booth, even less professional than the band's first promo picture.
+That song became their debut single and reached No. 16 on the Billboard charts in 1975 with relatively little promotion, largely because the band was in England recording its first album, tentatively called Fire, with producer Robin Cable at Trident Studios.
+The photos used on the single's picture sleeve were low-quality from a photo booth, even less professional than the band's first promotional picture.
 The unexpected success of the self-produced "I'm On Fire" caused most of the English tracks recorded with Cable to be relegated to a second album, thereafter known as The B Album.
 Leon Russell then permitted the band to record new tracks at his 40-track home studio, where one of the engineers was Roger Linn, who also contributed lead guitars and bass to some of their recordings.